ahmadalwy3/ahmadalwy3/Dynamic-filtering:-quick-guide.md

 So there are **global** dynamic filtering rules, and **local** dynamic filtering rules.

+By default, there are no dynamic filtering rules at install time, so nothing is blocked by default by the dynamic filtering engine.
+You will have to create your own rules, according to your own prerogatives.

 Sensible security- and privacy-wise: blocking all 3rd-party frames by default everywhere:

 ![figure 5](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-05.png)